Chrome’s ‘NOT SECURE’ Warning

-For most websites the Chrome not secure warning is really not much of a cause for concern, just like an unlocked garden shed isn’t much of a security concern if there’s nothing in the shed.
+For most websites, the Chrome ‘NOT SECURE’ warning is not much of a cause for concern, just like an unlocked garden shed isn’t much of a security concern if there’s nothing in the shed.

-But to better understand how much of a security risk is involved with the Chrome ‘NOT SECURE’ warning, we need to explain how to make websites secure and what ‘being secure’ means.
+But to better understand how much of a security risk is involved with Chrome’s ‘NOT SECURE’ warning, we need to explain how to make websites secure and what ‘being secure’ means.

-When you connect to a website with regular HTTP, your browser looks up the IP address that corresponds to the website, connects to that IP address, and assumes it’s connected to the correct web server.
+When you connect to a website with regular HTTP, your browser looks up the IP address that corresponds to the website.
+Then, it connects to that IP address and assumes it’s connected to the correct web server.
 Data is sent over the connection in clear text.
-An eavesdropper on a Wi-Fi network, your internet service provider, or government intelligence agencies like the NSA can see the web pages you’re visiting and the data you’re transferring back and forth.
-Problems with HTTP include no actual verification that you’re connected to the correct website and of course that information can actually be read by someone who with access to it.
+An eavesdropper on a Wi-Fi network, your internet service provider, or government agencies can see the web pages you’re visiting.
+In addition, they can see the data you’re transferring back and forth.
+Problems with HTTP include no actual verification that you’re connected to the correct website.
+That information can actually be read by someone who with access to it.
 Credit card numbers should never be sent over an HTTP connection as an eavesdropper could steal them.

 These problems occur because insecure HTTP connections are not encrypted whereas HTTPS connections are encrypted.
 HTTPS connections require an SSL certificate in which an independent 3rd party verifies that the website is who it says it is.

-Chrome and Firefox already warn when web pages ask for login or credit card information without using HTTPS but after this release, all web pages that load without HTTPS will display the warning.
+Chrome and Firefox already warn when web pages ask for login or credit card information without using HTTPS.
+However, after this release, all web pages that load without HTTPS will display the warning.